ScalingIntelligence/Archon/README.md

 archon = Archon(config, keys_dict)
 ```
 ### Key Swapping
 Archon has a built-in system that swaps through your keys if you hit a rate limit.
-We found this helpful when working with APIs.
+We found this helpful when making an extensive number of inference calls.
 The `_<number>` suffix for the API keys specified in your `.env` file denote the order the keys are tried.
 Essentially, Archon will use the first key (with no number at the end) until a rate limit is hit and then switch to `API_KEY_2` if it's available.
 This process repeats as Archon cycles through your available keys.
 The process works similarly for the dictionary/JSON approach using the keys stored in each key-list pair.

 ## Citation
 ```bibtex